-Although some people call PCO a "secondary cataract," it really is not a cataract.
-Once a cataract is removed, it does not come back.
+Although some people call posterior capsule opacification a "secondary cataract," it isn't really a cataract.
+Once a cataract is removed, it doesn't come back.

 When the cataract is removed, your surgeon makes every attempt to maintain the integrity of the lens capsule, and normally your vision after cataract surgery should be very clear.

 However, in some cases, the posterior (back) portion of the lens capsule becomes hazy over time, causing blurry vision.
 This process can occur within months or years after cataract surgery.

 An analysis of several studies found that posterior capsule opacification occurred in 11.8% of patients at one year after cataract surgery, in 20.7% at 3 years, and in 28.4% at 5 years.

 In some cases, the condition can progress significantly and treatment is required to restore clear vision.

 Fortunately, a YAG laser can treat posterior capsule opacity safely, effectively and painlessly.
 This procedure, known as YAG laser capsulotomy, can often be performed in your cataract surgeon's office.

 YAG laser capsulotomy involves just a few simple steps: